Load Balancing A WordPress Site

 public for the Web Directory.

 You also don't need to worry about updating database connection variables in the same way as method one.
-We'll make the connections in the environment file when we set up the web app.
+We'll make the connections in the environment file when we set up the deployment workflow.

 Add Load Balancing Site and connect servers